openalea/openalea/scipy/README.txt

-OpenAlea.BaseModule
+OpenAlea.Scipy
 ----------------

-OpenAlea.BaseModule common file and architecture for openAlea modules.
+OpenAlea.Scipy openalea wrapper for common SciPy routines..

 License
 -------

-OpenAlea.BaseModule is released under a Cecill-C License.
+OpenAlea.Scipy is released under a Cecill-C License.

 See LICENSE.txt
 Nota : Cecill-C license is a LGPL compatible license.